nextflow-io/training/docs/basic_training/rnaseq_pipeline.md

     nextflow run script2.nf
     ```

 This execution will fail because `salmon` is not installed in your environment.
-Fortunately, a docker containter with the salmon software is available and has already been defined in your `nextflow.config` file.
+Fortunately, a docker container with the salmon software is available and has already been defined in your `nextflow.config` file.

 Nextflow has support for managing the execution of processes in Docker containers.
 This is useful when you need to execute a process that requires a specific software version or a specific operating system.